- Bachelor in General Studies

-Finally, for the Individual Major Program proposal itself students are required to get two recommendations of their proposal from LSA faculty members.
-Because the Faculty Proposal Review Form compares your curriculum proposal with existing LSA plan for the majors, you need at least two recommendations from faculty with LSA appointments.
-You can check to see a faculty members appointment information by looking her/him up in MCommunity.
+Finally, for the Individualized Major Program proposal itself, students are required to get two recommendations of their proposal from LSA faculty members.
+Because the Faculty Proposal Review Form compares your curriculum proposal with the existing LSA plan for majors, you need at least two recommendations from faculty with LSA appointments.
+You can check to see a faculty member’s appointment information by looking her/him up in MCommunity.
 However, you are certainly encouraged to seek advice and input from non-LSA faculty where appropriate and additional recommendations from non-LSA faculty may be included in the proposal packet.

 Note that the questions on the Faculty Proposal Review Form are primarily concerned with your curriculum proposal and not you as a student.
 Unlike traditional letters of recommendation, you are not limited to faculty with whom you have taken a course or worked on a research project.
 Rather, you should seek out faculty members who have the best knowledge of the topic you propose to study.
 Typically these will be the instructors for the core courses in your curriculum proposal, although you may also find it helpful to research faculty biographies on departmental websites.